samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   returns once the data is available (or if the DNS server does not respond, or if it gives us a reply that we did not get a record).
   This function is described in more detail in the following section.
+* `coDNS.open1`, `coDNS.read1`, and `coDNS.close1` can be used to
+  read a text file in the same directory that coLunacyDNS is being run from.
+Details are below, after the `coDNS.solve` section.

 # coDNS.solve